sarsbars/portfolio/README.md

 - GitHub Pages Hosting: The site is hosted on GitHub Pages, indicating it is a static site without server-side processing.

--Infinite Scroll Animation: The "Proficiencies" section features an infinite scroll animation, showcasing various technologies and skills in a visually appealing manner.
+- Infinite Scroll Animation: The "Proficiencies" section features an infinite scroll animation, showcasing various technologies and skills in a visually appealing manner.